QDRO in Texas

 Even with a QDRO, you won't get funds right away.
 For example, the Employees Retirement System of Texas can't release funds if employees are still working within the system.
 You may need to wait years to get your money.

-In theory, you can draft a QDRO at any point, including after your divorce.
+In theory, you could draft a QDRO at any point, including after your divorce.
 No formal time limits exist.
-But the longer you wait, the less likely it is that a judge will agree to split assets.
+But the longer you wait, the less likely it is that a judge would agree to split assets.
 It’s best to take this step early in the divorce process.

 How much does a Texas QDRO cost?